DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 To query the API on **GET** `0.0.0.0/prediction` we can use Postman.

 <a name="testing"></a>
-## 7. Testing our ML API
+## 7. Testing our ML API using pytest

-dfjaksdjf

 WOW!
 We have successfully deployed our Machine Learning model as a production-ready Microservice using Flask, Gunicorn, Nginx and Docker.